Online Group Activity Ideas & Programs for Seniors Centers for More Engagement

 The most efficient answer to these issues is using online activity and live streaming resources.
 Providing virtual socialization allows seniors to stay healthy without the risk in-person socialization can bring.

-Though little can replace face-to-face interaction, group live streaming activities allow for safe socialization and help mitigate feelings of loneliness.
+Though it's tough to completely replace face-to-face interaction, virtual senior center classes via live streaming allow for safe socialization and help mitigate feelings of loneliness.
 Live streaming is sensory, interactive, and accessible.
 Even those with physical or mental limitations can enjoy using the technology from wherever they are.

 Many communities had robust life enrichment programs before COVID-19, and understandably didn’t want this engagement to change.
 But, just because Facebook Live, YouTube, or Zoom is inexpensive, doesn’t mean it’s easy to implement, or the best online programming option for senior residents and communities to use.